 Unfortunately, for financial reasons we are not in a position to give away free Bibles.
 Inexpensive Bibles can be obtained at most large department stores (KMart, Walmart, etc.).
 They are generally available for less than the cost of a month's online service.

 You can also refer to many Bible texts online by going to the link on our menu pages.

 We consistently advertise the materials on our Gospel Way and Free Bible Study Lessons web sites as being "free," and we sincerely mean that in every way.
-We neither solicit nor accept funds for the materials on these sites.
+We neither solicit nor encourage students to send us contributions for the materials on these sites.
 We have no desire whatever to be offensive in this.
 We just believe this is the best way for us to demonstrate our sincere commitment to helping people learn the truth without charge.
 We feel abundantly rewarded because we have been able to help souls learn the truth.

 There are, however, some things our students can do to help in the work.
 (1) Students can continue to study the other materials we offer.
 (2) Students can tell their friends and loved ones about our materials and encourage them to participate.
 This would help us accomplish even more good by our work.